ancap-ch/from-en/pl/Universally Preferable Behaviour/p05_appendices.md

 7. Debata wymaga, aby obie strony utrzymywały "prawdę" jako obiektywną i uniwersalną.
 8. Thus the very act of debating contains an acceptance of universally preferable behaviour (UPB).
 9. Teorie dotyczące ZPB muszą przejść testy logicznej spójności i empirycznej weryfikacji.
-10. The subset of UPB that examines enforceable behaviour is called “morality.”
+10. The subset of UPB that examines enforceable behaviour is called “morality”.
 11. As a subset of UPB, no moral theory can be considered true if it is illogical or unsupported by empirical evidence.
 12. Teorie moralne poparte logiką i dowodami są prawdziwe.
 Wszystkie inne teorie moralne są fałszywe.